-DISCLAIMER: The South Carolina Department of Administration can ONLY grant easements for state-owned property.
+DISCLAIMER: The South Carolina Department of Administration can ONLY coordinate easements for state-owned property.
 Questions about private property easements, should be handled by the land owners and/or a real estate attorney.

 Any easements requested across, over, under or through state-owned property, including marshlands, require the approval of the South Carolina Department of Administration (Admin) and approval of the State Fiscal Accountability Authority (SFAA) in accordance with the 2022 SFAA Easement Policy (Policy).